Get a property report and suburb profile for any property in Mosman

 • Is it expensive to live in Mosman?

-Overall, living in Mosman offers a luxurious lifestyle with stunning views and top-notch amenities, but it's not for the faint of heart financially.
-If you're thinking of living in Mosman, it's essential to evaluate your budget to ensure it can accommodate the high costs associated with this prestigious suburb.
+Overall, while Mosman offers a luxurious lifestyle with its beautiful surroundings and proximity to Sydney's CBD, the cost of living, particularly in terms of housing, is quite high.
+If you are thinking of living in Mosman, it's important to consider whether your financial situation can accommodate the expenses associated with residing in this exclusive suburb.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.